laptopfus/laptopfus/README.md

-- 👋 Hi, I’m @laptopfus
+Hi,

-- 👀 I’m interested in Video games and RPG
-- 🌱 I’m currently learning C sharp
+My name is Paweł Książek and this is my GitHub space.
+My nickname that most of my friends is Laptop :-D

+I’m a game developer who originally started in Poland but now I work in Ubisoft Annecy.
+Currently I am learning C sharp and having fun in Unreal 5 because professionaly I have always worked in different engines.
-- 💞️ I’m looking to collaborate on Anything games related
+I’m looking to collaborate on Anything games-related.
+My specialization in game dev is Technical Desing but I started as Level Designer.

-- 📫 How to reach me .laptopfus@gmail.com
+You can reach me by email: laptopfus@gmail.com

+Cheers,

+Laptop

 <!---
 laptopfus/laptopfus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.